 Remember: Your life, your decisions, your responsibility.
 Nobody else’s

-Making space for more opportunities!
+#2.
+Saying no to a client makes space for more opportunities!

 One thing I’ve realized every time I’ve said no it has just freed up space for me to look for new clients and new projects that might be more challenging and exciting for me.

 And new clients are always an opportunity to create a fresh proposal where you are can create a new pricing that works better for you.

 Especially learning from mistakes with previous clients, you can make sure you are hitting all the ifs and maybes in this new proposal and prices you are charging.

 #3.
 Saying no to a client helps you develop an abundance mindset

 A scarcity mindset is when we are constantly thinking that there will not be other people, opportunities, chances.

 We believe that everything is limited and if we say no to a client that means one less project/ client/ less money and our lives are then, for lack of a better word, ruined.
 It will be a DISASTER.